dylanjordan/dylanjordan/README.md

 **Release Date: TBH**

-**[🎖️ Sentinels ]**
+**[🎖️ Project Skyvale]**

-_Sentinels is a first person shooter game where the user can play a variety of game modes.
-In these gamemodes, the user will play as their created character and be tasked with completing specific objectives while also preventing the enemy team from completing their own.
-The action will take place in a futuristic setting similar to games like Call of Duty: Infinite Warfare.
-During a match, the player can move his character from area to area, strategizing and engaging in combat._
+Project Skyvale is a 3rd person story/gameplay driven Hack & Slash RPG.
+In a world torn asunder by ancient rivalries and the insatiable hunger for power, the realm of humanity emerged as a beacon of hope in the midst of chaos.
+The city of Skyvale, nestled high amidst the clouds, is ruled by ancient enemies.
+But peace is an ephemeral dream in a world where darkness looms on the horizon, and the legacy of an age-old prophecy threatens to unleash cataclysmic forces upon the world.

-**Release Date: TBH**
+**Release Date: April 2024**

 ---
 <!--